gjmcn/data-cube-html/README.md

 * otherwise: before `posn` (in this case, `posn` should be a descendent of the target element).

-`elm` and `posn` are broadcast.
+`elm`, `n` and `posn` are broadcast &mdash; each can be a singleton or have the same number of entries as the calling array.

 Notes:

 * `insert` need not insert new elements; it can be used to move elements that are already in the document.

-* When adding a single element to each target element, `elm` is typically an element or a string (or an array of elements or strings).
-For anything more complicated, `elm` must be a function.

-* When `elm` is a function:

-  * multiple elements can be added to each target so the vector indices of the target elements and inserted elements may not correspond.
+* When `elm` is a function or when `n` is not `1`, multiple elements can be added to each target so the vector indices of the target elements and inserted elements may not correspond.

-  * it makes no difference whether `insert` or `insertSVG` is called since the function `elm` provides the elements to be inserted
+* When `elm` is a function, it makes no difference whether `insert` or `insertSVG` is called since the function `elm` provides the elements to be inserted

 ---